tomkat-cr/tomkat-cr/README.md

 - JSON, PDF, Git and YouTube readers.
 - Language translation tools.
 - Chats stored in the Database.
-- Plan attribute, OpenAi API key and model name in the user profile, to allow free plan users to use Models at their own expenses.
+- User Plan, OpenAI API key and model name attributes in the user profile, to allow free plan users to use Models at their own expenses.

 Repositories: